 Note: This table does not include the Medicare levy of an additional 2% of taxable income, which applies to most residents.
 An additional Medicare levy surcharge of between 1% and 1.5% applies to certain higher income taxpayers not covered by health insurance for private patient hospital cover.
 Special rates apply to unearned income of children below the age of 18 years at year end where that income is more than AUD 416.

-In addition, the above table does not include tax offsets, including the Low Income Tax Offset (maximum of AUD 700 for those earning up to AUD 37,500) and the Low and Middle Income Tax Offset (maximum of AUD 1,080) that can apply to reduce the overall tax payable for those with taxable income of less than AUD 126,000 (note that the Low and Middle Income Tax Offset was extended to continue to apply to the 2021/22 income year).
+In addition, the above table does not include tax offsets, including the Low Income Tax Offset (maximum of AUD 700 for those earning up to AUD 37,500) and the Low and Middle Income Tax Offset (maximum of AUD 1,500) that can apply to reduce the overall tax payable for those with taxable income of less than AUD 126,000 (note that the Low and Middle Income Tax Offset does not apply after the 2021/22 income year).

 2022/23 and 2023/24 financial years: